lukeed/taskr/README.md

 }
 ```

-#### ES2015 and ES7 Support
+### ES2015 and ES7 Support

-If you'd prefer to write [flyfiles](https://github.com/bucaran/fly/blob/master/docs/README.md#flyfiles) and [plugins](https://github.com/bucaran/fly/blob/master/docs/README.md#plugins) with ES6 or ES7 syntax, all you have to do is download [fly-esnext](https://github.com/lukeed/fly-esnext)!
+If you'd prefer to write your [`flyfile.js`](https://github.com/bucaran/fly/blob/master/docs/README.md#flyfiles) and [plugins](https://github.com/bucaran/fly/blob/master/docs/README.md#plugins) with ES6 or ES7 syntax, all you have to do is download [fly-esnext](https://github.com/lukeed/fly-esnext)!
 Seriously. :)

 ```
 npm i -D fly-esnext